wso2/k8s-api-operator/docs/HowToGuide/apply-security-to-api.md

      endpoint: <endpoint>
      credentials: <name of the secret created in step 2>
    ```
-   **NOTE:** Modify the configurations related to wso2am using the template provided in ./deploy/apim-analytics-configs/apim-analytics-conf.yaml : apim-config configmap.

    **Securing API with Basic authentication**

     i.
 Create a secret with user credentials